 Celebrating Black History Month

 In honor of Black History Month, we are showcasing some of the exceptional African American artists who have thrilled audiences and made invaluable contributions to the Met’s legacy.
-Below, explore a digital exhibition chronicling the history of Black artists at the Met, enjoy free streams of Terence Blanchard’s Fire Shut Up in My Bones and the Gershwins’ Porgy and Bess, and relive memorable past performances from generations of legendary stars.
+Below, explore a digital exhibition chronicling the history of Black artists at the Met, relive memorable past performances from generations of legendary stars, and enjoy free streams of Terence Blanchard’s Champion, Verdi’s La Forza del Destino, and Bartók’s Bluebeard’s Castle.

 Black Voices at the Met

 Our exhibition chronicling the extensive contributions made by African American artists at the Met and the decades-long struggle for racial equality at the nation's leading opera company—originally installed in the opera house in connection with the 2019 new production of Porgy and Bess—is now available in digital format.

 Black Voices Rise: African American Artists at the Met, 1955–1985